rburris15/rburris15.github.io/content/authors/admin/_index.md

 ---

-Rachael is a data science and machine learning engineer with 5 years of experience developing, deploying, and optimizing ML and generative-AI systems.
-Skilled in Python, PyTorch, and cloud-based model deployment with a focus on responsible, scalable, and fair AI applications.
-Adept at transforming data-science prototypes into production-ready models through CI/CD and close collaboration with product and engineering teams.
+Rachael is a data science and machine learning engineer with 5 years of experience developing and optimizing automated, data driven tools -- from interactive executive dashboards, to free, open source AI applications.
+Skilled in business translation, python, and cloud based platforms with a focus on responsible and user friendly solutions.
+Adept at transforming complex business challenges into production-ready products through CI/CD and close cross-functional collaboration.
 Passionate about advancing equitable technology that improves decision-making and saves users time.